Monday, August 2, 2010

 The currents underneath the perfect excuse were just as unattractive as burping up nausea.
 Unaware, I had “should” all over myself.
 I should like sailing because that’s what a supportive wife does.
 I shouldn’t stay at home without my family because good moms don’t do that.
 I should be more outgoing.
 I shouldn’t be so self-absorbed.
 I should have known better.

-the me I want to be, John Ortberg asks: If I walk down this road, where will it lead in the long run—toward or away from the me I want to be?
+I could have easily been sucked into the undercurrent of shoulds with my perfect excuse had not a lifeline—in the form of a question—been tossed my way.
+In his book, the me I want to be, John Ortberg asks: If I walk down this road, where will it lead in the long run—toward or away from the me I want to be?

 What if I didn’t need to create a perfect excuse to mask my honest preferences, dislikes, insecurities, or foibles?
 Sometimes, I like solitude.
 I love special attention from my husband and my family.
 I don’t like Eggs Benedict.
 There are actually things I love about sailing, but that’s a whole other story for another time.
 I can go to anxious measures to avoid hurting someone else’s feeling, or when insulating myself from others stinging me.
 Regret can overwhelm me when I recognize having been preoccupied with the guarding of MY time, MY talents or MY energy.
-Without hiding behind a perfect excuse, I am exposed and liberated for
+Without hiding behind a perfect excuse, I am exposed and liberated for becoming God’s best version of [me], which is the rest of the title of John Ortberg’s book.

 1 comment: